miraisolutions/godmode/README.md

 `devtools::install_github("miraisolutions/godmode")`

 ### Getting started
-To see an example of how to use this package, best have a look at (i.e. read and try to run) `tests/testthat/test-stochModel.R`.
+To see an example for one possible way of how to use this package, best have a look at (i.e. read and try to run) `tests/testthat/test-stochModel.R`.

 ## Optional
 If you like to play sounds, make sure to install the `audio` package from **CRAN**.